Gambit989/StudyGuideApp1/README.md

 My original intent was to also add a forum for students to have a place to request certain things and/or communicate with one another.
 I have not implemented that part of the project yet.

+Please feel free to work on it as you see fit, let me know what you think.